quinzeromain/gur/README.md

 Usage : ```gur [-clean] [-h] <config>```

 Up-to-date the local git repositories according to the config file.
-By default the config file, config.txt, is defined at the same directory to this tool.
+By default the config file, repositories.txt, is defined at the same directory to this tool.

 Parameters:
 * \<config\>   : an absolute path of the config file